19hours/sg-statutes/Acts/Income Tax Act.md

 (b)

-the amount referred to in subsection (2A) of payments made during the basis period (being the basis period for any year of assessment between the year of assessment 2012 and the year of assessment 2018 (both years inclusive)) by the person under a cost-sharing agreement (excluding any payment made by him for the right to become a party to the cost-sharing agreement) —
+subject to subsection (2AD), the amount referred to in subsection (2A) of payments made during the basis period (being the basis period for any year of assessment between the year of assessment 2012 and the year of assessment 2018 (both years inclusive)) by the person under a cost-sharing agreement —

 (i)